BFI-MFM/mfm-dev/README.md

 ## Tools and Numerical Methods

-As of now we have developed tools to compute shock elasticities based on the work by Borovicka and Hansen (2012) and the mumerical method to compute Chernoff entropy in Hansen and Sargent (2012).
+As of now we have developed tools to compute shock elasticities based on the work by Borovicka and Hansen (2012) and the numerical method to compute Chernoff entropy in Hansen and Sargent (2012).
 We will use shock elasticities as an example.

 ### Shock Elasticities